 6. App Maintenance

 Yearly app maintenance is a crucial practice to ensure that you’re delivering only the best to the end-users.
-We recommend allocating approximately 15-20% of the initial app development costs into annual maintenance every year.
+We recommend allocating approximately 15-20% of the initial app development costs into support and maintenance every year.

 Maintenance mainly includes –